State University of New York Upstate Medical University: Norton College of Medicine

-In addition, there are more than 20 clinical departments at the college fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) training more than 700 resident physicians.
+In addition, there are more than 20 clinical departments at the college fully accredited by the Accreditation Council for Graduate Medical Education (ACGME), training more than 700 resident physicians.

 On December 22, 2021, the College of Medicine was renamed the Alan and Marlene Norton College of Medicine in recognition of a $25 million estate gift made by Alan and Marlene Norton.
 Alan Norton graduated from the College of Medicine in 1966 and then went on to complete his residency and fellowship training at the Wilmer Eye Institute of Johns Hopkins University and Massachusetts Eye and Ear.

 On April 20, 2022, SUNY Upstate Medical University and Syracuse University reached a partnership to start a joint M.D./MBA program that will allow students the opportunity to earn two degrees within a five-year program.

 Syracuse Veterans Affairs Medical Center, students and residents get their training in part with an affiliation with Upstate.

 College of Graduate Studies

 The College of Graduate Studies awards the Doctor of Philosophy (Ph.D.) and Master of Science (M.S.) in a variety of Biomedical Research Departments and is known for its basic science education and research.
 The graduate studies program began in 1947 when the college first offered master's and PhD degrees in biochemistry.
 The college now has graduate programs for Biochemistry & Molecular Biology, Cell & Developmental Biology, Microbiology & Immunology, Neuroscience, Pharmacology and Physiology.
-In addition, the college along with the College of Medicine offers a joint MD/PhD.
+In addition, the college, along with the College of Medicine,e offers a joint MD/PhD.

 College of Nursing

 To meet the shortage of nurses, the State University of New York Upstate Medical University initiated an Associate degree program in 1959.
-More than 500 registered nurses were graduated from the program between 1959 and 1976.
+More than 500 registered nurses graduated from the program between 1959 and 1976.
 In 1974, as a response to the need for primary care nurses, a Nurse Practitioner Certificate Program was implemented.
 This program was supported primarily by federal grant monies.